 - He chose lifts that matched our experience level.
 Marco saw that we couldn’t do a lot of the big barbell lifts properly yet, so he gave us easier variations to start with.
 For instance, we switched from back squats to goblet squats, which are much easier to learn and, at least for a beginner, stimulate even more muscle growth—especially in the upper body.
 We’d stop 2–3 reps shy of failure to better practice our technique and reduce fatigue.

 - We were still doing isolation lifts.
 Unlike a lot of strength training programs that were popular at the time, such as Starting Strength and StrongLifts 5×5, Marco had us doing plenty of isolation lifts, especially for our arms.
-He explained that for lanky guys like us, we need extra arm work if we want to build muscular arms.
+He explained that lanky guys like us need extra arm work if we want to build muscular arms.
 Plus, as beginners, doing simple lifts is an easy way to reliably challenge our muscles without being limited by coordination, balance, cardiovascular demands, or technique.
-We could take these smaller lifts to failure, learning how to push ourselves.
+We could take these smaller lifts to failure, learning to push ourselves.

 These new bulking workouts were great.
 We were even doing loaded carries and a few other athletic bulking techniques, which we loved.
 Our upper backs and shoulders started getting a lot bigger.
 Our posture was noticeably improving, too, and our strength was going up in leaps and bounds.

 This new way of working out also made me realize how important our training was.
 The more muscle growth we can stimulate with our workouts, the higher our muscle protein synthesis rises, the more insulin sensitive our muscles become, and the faster we can build muscle.
-And the faster we can build muscle, the more of our calories we can invest in muscle growth, warding off fat gain.
+And the faster we can build muscle, the more calories we can invest in muscle growth, warding off fat gain.

 Our Three-Month Bulking Results